Large-space and long-time asymptotic behaviors of $N_{\infty}$-soliton solutions (soliton gas) for the focusing Hirota equation: Introduction

 \section{Introduction}

 Since Zabusky and Kruskal~\cite{soliton} first coined the concept of ``soliton" for the study of nonlinear wave propagations of the Korteweg-de Veris (KdV) equation with the periodic initial data in 1965, and Gardner-Greene-Kruskal-Miura~\cite{GGKM} first presented the inverse scattering transform (IST) method (alias nonlinear Fourier transform~\cite{AKNS}) to analytically solve the $N$-soliton solution of the KdV equation starting from its linear spectral problem (alias the Lax pair~\cite{Lax}) in 1967, more and more one-soliton and multi-soliton wave phenomena have been found to appear in a variety of physical models including the integrable and nearly-integrable nonlinear wave equations arising from many fields~\cite{AC91,ACN,FT,ACS,Nov84,exp,book1,book2,book3,nls05}.
 The $N$-soliton solutions solving integrable nonlinear wave equations via the IST provide us with the very good frameworks of nonlinear superpositions to further analyze their elastic interactions and other related properties.
 For example, in 1971, Zahkarov~\cite{zak71} first intrdcued the concept of a {\it soliton gas}, which was defined as the limit of $N\to \infty$ of the $N$-soliton solution of the KdV equation.
 After that, the soliton gas was extended to study the soliton gas, breather gas, dense soliton gas, and hydrodynamic of other nonlinear wave equations~\cite{E1,E2,E3,E4,E5,E6,E7}.
+More recently, Grava {\it et al}~\cite{Girotti-1,Girotti-2,Grava-3} presented a new idea to study the soliton gas, dense soliton gas, and soliton shielding of the KdV, modified KdV, and NLS equations, respectively, starting from the $N$-soliton solution characterized by a Riemann-Hilbert problem.